Comic Relief: 1997 event

-The 1997 Red Nose Day event was held on 14 March.
-Its slogan for the year was "Small Change – Big Difference".
-The event raised over £27m for charitable causes.
-The Spice Girls song "Who Do You Think You Are?" became the official Comic Relief single of this event and sold 672,577 copies.
-The telethon was hosted by Father Ted Crilly (Dermot Morgan) and Father Dougal McGuire (Ardal O'Hanlon), characters from the sitcom Father Ted.
+The 1997 Red Nose Day event was held on 14 March with the slogan "Small Change – Big Difference".
+The event raised more than £27m for charitable causes.
+The Spice Girls song "Who Do You Think You Are?" was the official Comic Relief single with 672,577 physical copies sold.
+The telethon featured an appearance from Father Ted Crilly (Dermot Morgan) and Father Dougal McGuire (Ardal O'Hanlon), characters from the sitcom Father Ted.

 1999 event

-The 1999 Red Nose Day was held on 12 March and raised over £35m.
+The 1999 Red Nose Day was held on 12 March and raised more than £35m.
 Perennial hosts Jonathan Ross and Lenny Henry were joined by Davina McCall, Chris Evans, Ben Elton, Jack Dee and Julian Clary, with Peter Snow providing regular updates on donations.
 Angus Deayton hosted a live cross-over panel game, Have I Got Buzzcocks All Over.
-A parody of the Doctor Who series starring Rowan Atkinson as the Doctor, Doctor Who and the Curse of Fatal Death, was featured during the show, as was Wetty Hainthropp Investigates (a Victoria Wood parody of Hetty Wainthropp Investigates) and The Naughty Boys (a mock 1967 pilot for Men Behaving Badly).
+A parody of the Doctor Who series starring Rowan Atkinson as the Doctor, Doctor Who and the Curse of Fatal Death, was featured during the show, as was Wetty Hainthropp Investigates (a Victoria Wood parody of Hetty Wainthropp Investigates), The Naughty Boys (a mock 1967 pilot for Men Behaving Badly) and guest appearance by Rex the Runt.

-On Radio 1, Simon Mayo set the record of 37 hours of consecutive broadcasting (which was later broken in March 2011 by Chris Moyles on the same station for 52 hours, "BBC Radio 1's Longest Show Ever with Chris Moyles and Comedy Dave for Comic Relief", the world record for the longest show in radio history).
+On Radio 1, Simon Mayo set the record of 37 hours of consecutive broadcasting (which was later broken in March 2011 by Chris Moyles and Comedy Dave on the same station for 52 hours, "BBC Radio 1's Longest Show Ever with Chris Moyles and Comedy Dave for Comic Relief", the world record for the longest show in radio history).
 The 1999 Comic Relief song was "When the Going Gets Tough" by Boyzone.

 2000s

 2001 event

 The 2001 Red Nose Day was held on 16 March.
 The total raised was £55 million.
 As well as donations on the night of the TV show, money is raised from countrywide sponsored events and from merchandising, particularly of the red noses themselves.
-5.8 million red noses were sold, approximately one-tenth of the UK population.
 Celebrity Big Brother 1 was produced in honour of Comic Relief, with the finale airing as part of the Red Nose Day festivities.